 If you’re a beginner, you can quite easily learn to do this seam.
 You can also regularly use it for your own projects.

 How Do You Do an Open Seam?

 As we mentioned before, the open seam isn’t particularly complicated and it’s often one of the first ways you’ll learn how to sew.

 You just need to overcast or serge to the two pieces of fabric that you want to use in order to create an open seam.
 This means that the thread won’t get in your way while you’re sewing.
 This will also make your work cleaner.
 That said, you can skip this step if you’re in a rush.

 If this is the case, take two pieces of fabric, and place them right sides together.
 To make sure the two pieces stay in place, you should pin them together as this will ensure better results.

-Get the best sewing classes London on Superprof.
+Find the best sewing classes in Melbourne here at Superprof.

 With the help of a sewing machine or by hand, start sewing a centimetre from the edge of the fabric.
 This is the seam allowance or inlay, the distance between the edge of the fabric and the seam.
 Generally, this is between 1cm and 1.5cm.